scipy-conference/scipy_proceedings/papers/zain/zain.rst

 straightforward upsampling path requires multiplication of high-resolution feature maps, resulting in a computationally intractable number of feature maps.
 To mitigate this "feature explosion" issue, FCDenseNets upsample only the preceding dense block instead of upsampling all feature maps concatenated in previous layers.
-We construct, tune, and train a FCDenseNet to generate usable segmentation masks as input to the appearance module.
+We modify and train a FCDenseNet to generate usable segmentation masks as input to the appearance module.
 Our architecture, shown in :ref:`dense`, consists of dense blocks, transition blocks, and skip connections totalling to 103 layers.